Google OAuth clients that request certain sensitive OAuth scopes are subject to verification by Google.

-You can request a verification of the OAuth client used by your app and its Cloud project.
+You can request a verification of the OAuth client used by your app and its associated Cloud Platform (GCP) project.
 Once your app is verified, your users will no longer see the unverified app screen.
 In addition, your app will no longer be subject to the user cap.

 In addition, you must have the following required assets:

 - Application name.
 The name of the app; this is displayed on the consent screen.
-It should match the name used for the app in other locations, such as the G Suite Marketplace listing for published apps.
+It should match the name used for the app in other locations, such as the Google Workspace Marketplace listing for published apps.

 - Application logo.
 A app logo JPEG, PNG, or BMP image to use in the consent screen.
 Its file size must be 1MB or less.

 - Support email.
 This is an email displayed on the consent screen for users to contact if they need app support.
 It can be your email address or a Google Group that you own or manage.